Samsung RF28R7351SR Internal Water Lines & Ice Room Door Gasket Replacement

 5. Once the gasket is removed, use your plastic scraper to remove any remaining adhesive.
 Acetone or rubbing alcohol can help dissolve stubborn adhesive, but test on an inconspicuous area first.

-6. Clean the entire door frame thoroughly with a damp cloth and dry completely.
+6. Clean the entire door frame thoroughly with a damp cloth and dry it completely.
 Any dust or moisture will prevent the new gasket from adhering properly.

 Installing the New Ice Room Door Gasket